-Zoning, Development Standards and Fees: The element must clarify compliance with new transparency requirements for posting all zoning, development standards and fees on the City's website and add a program to address these requirements, if necessary.
+4. An analysis of potential and actual governmental constraints upon the maintenance, improvement, or development of housing for all income levels, including the types of housing identified in paragraph (1) of subdivision (c), and for persons with disabilities as identified in the analysis pursuant to paragraph (7), including land use controls, building codes and their enforcement, site improvements, fees and other exactions required of developers, and local processing and permit procedures (Gov. Code, § 65583, subd. (a)(5).)
+Governmental Constraints The element has been substantially rewritten to provide detailed information regarding constraints.
+There is discussion of governmental constraints (land use and regulations, zoning, development standards, building codes, local processing and permitting, and fees); non-governmental constraints(market constraints, construction and land costs, and financing); environmental constraints (flood, seismic, hazardous materials, and fires); and infrastructure constraints (wastewater, sewer, requests to develop at lower density etc) constraints.
+See Chapter III, Constraints, pp 39-64.
 5. An analysis of potential and actual nongovernmental constraints upon the maintenance, improvement, or development of housing for all income levels, including the availability of financing, the price of land, the cost of construction, the requests to develop housing at densities below those anticipated in the analysis required by subdivision (c) of Government Code section 65583.2, and the length of time between receiving approval for a housing development and submittal of an application for building permits for that housing development that hinder the construction of a locality's share of the regional housing need in accordance with Government Code section 65584.
+The analysis shall also demonstrate local efforts to remove nongovernmental constraints that create a gap between the locality's planning for the development of housing for all income levels and the construction of that housing.
 (Gov. Code, § 65583, subd. (a)(6).)